arnavra3/Movies-App/README.md

+Movie Search Application

-A simple Movie Search Application using basic HTML , CSS, JS and a custom API key was used in order to generate the movie results for the search
+A simple movie search application built with HTML, CSS, and JavaScript, using a custom API key from The Movie Database (TMDb) to fetch and display movie results.

+**Features

+-Search for movies by title

+-Display movie titles and poster thumbnails

+-Responsive, minimalist design

+**Usage

+Enter a movie title into the search input.

+Click Search (or press Enter).

+Browse through the results displaying movie names and thumbnails.